-REMOTE KEYLESS ENTRY
+REMOTE KEYLESS ENTRY (RKE)

-This system allows you to lock or unlock the doors and liftgate, or activate the panic alarm, from distances up to approximately 30 ft (9 m) using a handheld Remote Keyless Entry (RKE) transmitter.
-The RKE transmitter does not need not be pointed at the vehicle to activate the system.
+This system allows you to lock or unlock the doors and liftgate, or activate the panic alarm, from distances up to approximately 66 ft (20 m) using a hand-held Key Fob with RKE transmitter.
+The RKE transmitter does not need to be pointed at the vehicle to activate the system.

-NOTE: Inserting the RKE transmitter into the ignition switch disables all buttons on that RKE transmitter; however, the buttons on the remaining RKE transmitters will continue to work.
-Driving the vehicle over 5 mph disables all RKE transmitter buttons, for all RKE transmitters, until the ignition is turned back to OFF/LOCK.
+NOTE: Inserting the Key Fob with RKE transmitter into the ignition switch disables all buttons on that RKE transmitter; however, the buttons on the remaining RKE transmitters will continue to work.
+Driving at speeds 5 mph (8 km/h) and above disables all RKE transmitter buttons for all RKE transmitters.